 Instructions

-- Wash the raspberries to remove any small dirt or debris.
-Add raspberries to a food processor or blender.
+- Wash the raspberries to remove any dirt or debris, then dry them with paper towels.
+Add the raspberries to a food processor or blender along with the rest of the ingredients.

 Notes